⚠️ We are currently updating our 2020/21 tax guidance across the website

 More information on needing to complete a tax return can be found in our separate guidance on this topic.

-If you start getting rental income, you should tell HMRC about it – contact them as soon as possible, but at the latest by 5 October following the end of the tax year in which you start to let the property.
-That is, if you start getting rental income in the year to 5 April 2017, tell HMRC by 5 October 2017.
+If you start getting rental income which is taxable, you should tell HMRC about it – contact them as soon as possible, but at the latest by 5 October following the end of the tax year concerned.
+For example, if you started getting taxable rental income in the year to 5 April 2020, tell HMRC by 5 October 2020.

 What happens if I sell a property or let property out for a longer term?

-Capital gains tax can arise if you make a disposal of an asset.
+Capital gains tax can arise if you dispose of an asset.
 That might not be selling it altogether, but it could be giving away part of it or even giving someone a partial interest in a property – which could mean granting someone a ‘lease’ and them continuing to pay you some rent.

-The rental rules we explained above assume that you are only letting out property on a short term basis.
+The rental rules we explained above assume that you are only letting out property on a short-term basis.
 If you are granting a let or lease for a longer term – 50 years or more – you will need to consider taking professional advice from a solicitor and a tax adviser.
-You can find an adviser on the Chartered Institute of Taxation website.

-If the property has ever been your own home, you might qualify for relief from capital gains tax.
-But again, we would suggest you take advice.
+If the property has ever been your own home, you might qualify for relief from capital gains taxshould you sell it.
+Note in particular that, for disposals after 6 April 2020, the ability to get capital gains tax relief for periods where the property is let is restricted.
+If you are at all uncertain about this, we would suggest you take advice.

 Where can I find more information on property tax issues?

 You need to be careful about capital gains tax if you sell or dispose of a property – in whole or in part.
 You may need to consult a tax adviser for help.
-You can find an adviser on the Chartered Institute of Taxation website.
+We tell you how you can find a tax adviser in our Getting Help section.

-For more general information on your responsibilities if you are letting out a property, visit the GOV.UK website.
-There are separate sections for landlords in England and Wales and landlords in Scotland.
+For more general information on your responsibilities if you are letting out a property in England and Wales, visit GOV.UK.
+If you are a landlord in Scotland, you should go to the Scottish Government website.
 If you live in Northern Ireland, you should go to the nidirect website.